-Answer: This is a set of several elements with a preference relation.
+Answer: This is a set of several alternatives.
 A decision must be made to choose one element from the set.
 For example, when planning a trip, a choice set is the set of all possible routes from the point of departure to the destination.
-The preference can be based on some attributes of the elements of the set.
-For example, the attribute may be the length of a route, and the shortest route can be preferable.
+The choice is made usually based on the values of some attributes of the elements of the set.
+For example, the attribute may be the length of a route, and the shortest route can be preferable (and, hence, chosen).